Engaging with stakeholders on our material issues

 We have identified six stakeholder groups: Customers, Suppliers, Employees, Owners and Investors, Local communities, Public and Regulatory Agencies, which are currently of primary importance to our sustainability approach.

-Our sustainability report highlights examples of how we have engaged with these key stakeholders on the topics most material to them.
+Our Progress Review highlights examples of how we have engaged with these key stakeholders on the topics most material to them.

 Materiality matrix: glossary of material issues and SDG(s) directly supported

 Contributing to the preservation of biodiversity along Givaudan's value chain.